Traditional Chicken Cacciatore Recipe from Maureen…is a wonderful thing.

 DIRECTIONS:

 Remove chicken from package, empty the chicken’s cavity (liver, heart, gizzard & neck).
 Rinse chicken off with cool water, pat dry.
 Make sure your cutting boards and area is clean when working with chicken.
-Follow through with watching the helpful video on how to break down a chicken properly. *** I chose for this recipe to use leg & thigh pieces about 4-5 small pieces will do.
+Follow through with watching the helpful video on how to break prednisone down a chicken properly. *** I chose for this recipe to use leg & thigh pieces about 4-5 small pieces will do.

 - Season chicken with salt, pepper and sprinkled fresh chopped oregano on both sides.